HardisonCo/.github/international/saint-kitts-and-nevis/kn-health/hms-esq/index.md

 ## Integration Points

-This document outlines how HMS-ESQ is integrated with kn_Health systems in Saint Kitts and Nevis.
+This document outlines how HMS-ESQ is integrated with kn-health systems in Saint Kitts and Nevis.